robert-marik/math4u2/00027_Golden_Ratio/en_article.md

 \end{aligned}
 $$

-Then, multiply both sides by the expression in the denominator and rearrange to get the quadratic equation:
+Then, multiply both sides by the expression in the denominator and rearrange to get the quadratic equation

 $$
 x^2 - x - 1 = 0.